YuraVasiuk/Course-Content-Report/README.md

 # d2l-course-content-report

-We are trying to make a csv report of all the topcics that are in a d2l course.
-That looks like
+We are trying to make html page that lives in d2l that creates a csv report of all the topcics that are in a d2l course.

+## Format of CSV

 | module 1  | module 2      | module 3 |
 | --------- |-------------  | ---------|